sodabubblewine/sodabubblewine.github.io/README.md

     I'm disinclined to fixate on the 'space', 'place', etc. principles of geography because they mismanage the social contingencies which are better handled on the side of the science of behavior (though, perhaps this conclusion will be contravened by contemplations recorded here).

-4. The methods of geograph are divided into two nonexclusive and nonexhaustive parts: physical and human.
+4. The methods of geography are divided into two nonexclusive and nonexhaustive parts: physical and human.
 Human geography discovers, predicts, and, not so often, controls changes in social behaviors as a result of changes in the litho, hydro, bio, and atmo spheres.
 Physical geography uncovers the chnages above adn below the surface of the earth.
     > "Physical geograph is all about recognizing the characteristics of teh environment and the processes that create, modify, and destroy those environments" (1:35 'What is physical geography?
 Crash Course Geography #4')